simon8800/top-battleships/THOUGHTS.md

 - Who should care if there are ship placement collisions?
   - I've decided that the gameboard will track this
 - How do I mark a position being hit?
-  - Empty space
+  - Empty space: 0
-  - Ship that hasn't been it
+  - Ship that hasn't been it: Ship object
-  - Ship that has been hit
+  - Ship that has been hit: X with Ship?
-  - Space without ship that has been hit
+  - Space without ship that has been hit: X
+  - I can make this an object with 2 properties
+    - hit: bool
+    - ship: Ship||0

+## Learned

+- Originally I used `Array.from` and `Array.fill` to create my gameboard, but what happened was that when I used `Array.fill({hit: false, ship: 0})`, it made every row's columns reference the same object.
+So, if I changed one column, it would change all the columns in that row.
+I switched to a `for` loop
+- I tried to return early from inside the `forEach` method and realized have two hours that I was working inside a callback.
+It was not working how I expected it to.
+Very good lesson here, haha...